eduardogares/GeneralNotes/education/git commands.md

 - `git log ` : show list of commits with description.
 - `git log --oneline` : show list of commits in oneline.
 - `git log ID` : resets an specific log using the ID.
+- `git push ` : push your local comit to the remote repository